 What is a Peritoneal Port?

-A peritoneal port is a small reservoir or chamber that is surgically implanted under the skin to provide a painless way of withdrawing excess fluid from or delivering anti-cancer drugs into the abdominal or peritoneal cavity over a period of weeks, months or even years.
-The port has a silicone rubber top that can be penetrated by a needle and an attached catheter that is designed to hang down into the abdominal cavity once it is placed inside the body.
+A peritoneal port is a small reservoir or chamber that is surgically placed under the skin to provide a painless way of withdrawing excess fluid from or delivering anti-cancer drugs into the abdominal or peritoneal cavity over a period of weeks, months or even years.
+The port has a silicone rubber top that can be penetrated by a needle and an attached small plastic tube that is designed to hang down into the abdominal cavity once it is placed inside the body.

 The peritoneal port is implanted during a minimally invasive procedure so that patients may undergo treatments such as: